Meditative postures: Sitting on the ground

 Cushman notes that since meditation is not a posture, no particular posture is required.
 All the same, she writes, a formal method is helpful, and the asana chosen needs to be stable and comfortable, as the Yoga Sutras state: on the one side, few people would wish to hold strenuous postures like Downward Dog for half an hour or more; on the other side, a restful posture like Savasana (Corpse Pose) might be comfortable but would more likely lead to sleep than meditation.
 The cross-legged postures are simple and stable, restful for the muscles, but active enough to keep the practitioner awake.
 The spinal column needs to be erect and in balance; this poise lets the muscles of the back relax, and this in turn allows the attention to be focussed on the breath.
 These conditions can be met by a variety of postures with or without support, whether a cross-legged posture such as Muktasana, a kneeling posture, or sitting on a chair with the back vertical and the feet on the ground.
 The traditional support for sitting meditation is a zafu cushion; this elevates the hips above the knees, allowing practitioners with stiff hips to have the spine straight and upright.

+Beyond traditional cushions, modern mindfulness practice makes use of other seats like chairs and kneeling meditation benches.
+A comfortable chair is often recommended for people with back pain or difficulty getting up, while a meditation bench can help beginners optimize spinal alignment.
+A 2018 pilot study scientifically compared the physical stability offered by a zafu, a chair, and a meditation bench.
+It found that the only statistically significant difference was in side-to-side sway, where the zafu provided the most stability.
+For other measures, including front-to-back sway and small, rapid postural tremors, no significant differences were found among the three seats.
+The researchers noted that the zafu's superior performance in providing stability is "in keeping with the oriental tradition" and consistent with research into Zen sitting postures.
+The principles of using a zafu to maintain a fixed posture have been applied in other fields, such as in designing chairs for microscopic surgery and for improving children's classroom posture.
+However, the study also highlighted that practical considerations like comfort are crucial for beginners, noting that some participants reported ankle pain while using the meditation bench, a type of low seat.
+The study concluded with a general recommendation that "beginners could start practicing meditation in chairs or meditation benches, although a transition to the zafu is recommended for a medium term".